panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 console.log(sum(4, 3)); // logs 7
 ```

-In the above examples the arguments `4` and `3`, as well the returned value `7` are all *numbers*.
+In the example above the arguments `4` and `3`, as well as the returned value `7` are all *numbers*.

-Having the information about parameter and return types, you can easily translate that into a *TypeScript function type* of the `sum()`:
+Now that you have the parameter and return type information, you can easily translate this into a *TypeScript function type* of the `sum()`:

 ```typescript
 // TypeScript function type
 (a: number, b: number) => number
 ```

-`(a: number, b: number)` is the part that indicates the parameters and their types.
+`(a: number, b: number)` is the part that specifies the parameters and their types.
 After the fat arrow indicate the return type: `=> number`.
 That's it.

 (Note: the function type looks similar to an [arrow function](/6-ways-to-declare-javascript-functions/#4-arrow-function).
 But they are different things.)

-Working with function types, because of their length, is more convenient by storing them into a [type alias](https://www.digitalocean.com/community/tutorials/typescript-type-alias#step-2-using-type-alias).
-An alias allows to reuse the type in multiple places:
+Because of their length, working with function types is more convenient if you store them into a [type alias](https://www.digitalocean.com/community/tutorials/typescript-type-alias#step-2-using-type-alias).
+An alias allows the type to be reused in multiple places:

 ```typescript
 // Sum is a type alias